anthonyromyn/2ndPlaceSolution_NeuroTechX_GlobalHackathon/README.md

 Langer, N., Plomecka, M. B., Tröndle, M., Negi, A., Popov, T., Milham, M., & Haufe, S. (2022).
 A benchmark for prediction of psychiatric multimorbidity from resting EEG data in a large pediatric sample. *NeuroImage*, 119348.

 Schirrmeister, R. T., Springenberg, J. T., Fiederer, L. D. J., Glasstetter, M., Eggensperger, K., Tangermann, M., ... & Ball, T. (2017).
 Deep learning with convolutional neural networks for EEG decoding and visualization. *Human Brain Mapping*, 38(11), 5391-5420.

-## Usage
-We worked on the competition in Python Jupyter notebooks on Google Colab servers, examples of which are available for viewing in this repository.